GeoSensorWebLab/asw-workbench/README.markdown

-# Workbench
+# Arctic Sensor Web Workbench

-The RPI Workbench is a JavaScript Single-Page Application frontend to the GeoCENS Data Service.
+The ASW Workbench is a JavaScript Single-Page Application frontend to the GeoCENS Data Service.
+It is a customized version of the RPI Workbench and will have a more focused feature set.
+This means it will be designed to display Arctic Sensor Web data instead of generic sensor data.

 ## Development Environment